poppy-project/poppystation.org/README.md

 ## Dependencies

-Site is built with [Hugo](https://gohugo.io).
+Content is built with [Hugo](https://gohugo.io) v42.2.
 Refer to [the documentation section](https://gohugo.io/getting-started/installing/#quick-install) to install it locally.

 Layout is done using [Bootstrap v4.1](https://getbootstrap.com/docs/4.1/getting-started/introduction/).

+### Dev dependencies

+Development dependencies require [nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
+To install dev dependencies, run `npm install`.

+Styles are written in [sass](https://sass-lang.com/).
+They are then compiled, prefixed, and minified.

+To generated the production file after you modified the `src/index.scss` file, just `npm run styles`.

 ## Create new content